cfengine/documentation/reference/functions/laterthan.markdown

 **Return type**: `class`

-**Description**: Returns whether the current time is later than the given date and time.
+**Description:** Returns whether the current time is later than the given date and time.

 The arguments are standard time (See [Function on](#Function-on)).